Applies To:Show Versions

 - If you are using HTTPS with any portal access pages, from theSSL Profile (Server)list, selectserverssl-apm.

-- If you want to provide connections to Java RDP clients for application access, allow Java rewriting for portal access, or support a per-app VPN connection that is configured on a mobile device, select theApplication Tunnels (Java & Per-App VPN)check box.You must enable this setting to make socket connections from a patched Java applet.
+- If you want to provide connections to allow Java rewriting for portal access or support a per-app VPN connection that is configured on a mobile device, select theApplication Tunnels (Java & Per-App VPN)check box.You must enable this setting to make socket connections from a patched Java applet.
 If your applet does not require socket connections, or only uses HTTP to request resources, this setting is not required.

 - If you want to provide native integration with an OAM server for authentication and authorization, select theOAM Supportcheck box.You must have an OAM server configured in order to enable OAM support.